-Any legal issue can be stressful for clients and their families.
-Of all litigation that we handle at our law firm though, people often struggle most with cases of wrongful death.
-Thankfully, there are rights and legislation outlined and protected in the Supreme Court, as well as lower federal and state courts as well.
-In order to ensure that you understand your options as a medical malpractice attorney, it is important to familiarize yourself.
-Of all plaintiff attorneys, medical malpractice attorneys practice law that can assist clients in navigating any statute of limitations, and accessing medical records.
+In the state of Wisconsin, any legal issue can be stressful for clients and their families.
 At WILMIC, we understand that reducing the risk of legal malpractice claims and making sure you have adequate coverage for your practice is critical.
 Since 1986, thousands of your predecessors and colleagues have relied on us to protect them from claims, reduce risk and efficiently handle their insurance needs.

-Read on for answers to questions we are frequently asked about legal malpractice.
+Read on for answers to questions we are frequently asked about legal malpractice insurance.
 Don’t see the answer to your question?
-Call 800-373-3839 to ask us directly about how our lawyers work through malpractice
+Call 800-373-3839 to ask us directly about how our lawyers work through malpractice claims and how our insurance products can help you.

 Yes.
-Honestly is always the best policy when it comes to claims and potential claims.
-In fact, professional liability policies require lawyers to report all claims and potential claims to their insurance carrier.
+Honesty is always the best policy when it comes to claims and potential claims.
+In fact, professional liability and legal malpractice insurance policies require lawyers to report all claims and potential claims to their insurance carrier.

 There are numerous factors that play a role in the cost of your professional malpractice insurance.
 What we can say about practicing in unfamiliar areas of law – or “dabbling” – is that it may increase your risk of being hit with a malpractice claim.
 According to our statistics, more than 60% of malpractice claims involve lawyers who practice less than 20% of their time in the subject area from which the claim arose.